ackselz/gift-distribution-system/README.md

   - continuously deserializing and serializing CSV data is not the most performant
   - the static data is loaded into memory on initialization

 Admittedly, if the context demanded a system with greater scalability, a SQL database with an ORM would be the better solution to manage data.
 However, as the gift distribution appears to be a one-time event within my department (of just 5000 staff members), a local data store should be sufficient.
 It avoids the overhead of setting up and managing a database server.

-Nevertheless, the system was designed such that the core data mutations live inside the controllers: `redemptionController` and `staffController`, allowing for easy adaptability should a proper database be required.
+Nevertheless, the system was designed such that the core data mutations live inside the controllers: `redemptionController` and `staffController`, facilitating easy code changes should a proper database be required.

 ## Tech Stack